-You had better avoid rigid schedule all the time.
-Instead, you need to concentrate on the observation of your baby’s habits and changes, from fussing to eye rubbing to understand his or her needs to the fullest extent.
+You had better avoid a rigid schedule all the time.
+Instead, you need to concentrate on observing your baby’s habits and changes, from fussing to eye rubbing, to understand their needs to the fullest extent.

-Some parents find themselves frustrated and instantly soothe the baby when they hear the baby’s fussiness at night.
-It is not a good tip on solving sleep regression.
+Some parents find themselves frustrated and instantly soothe the baby when they hear their fussiness at night.
+It is not a good tip for solving sleep regression.

-Instead, you should avoid picking him or her up or even talking to them.
-Keep the room always dark as a reminder for the baby that the bedtime still lasts.
+Instead, you should avoid picking them up or even talking to them.
+Keep the room always dark as a reminder for the baby that bedtime still lasts.

-Sometimes, if you turn on the light so quickly to check the baby, you accidentally worsen his/her waking up and make it more challenging for them to go back to sleep.
+Sometimes, if you turn on the light so quickly to check the baby, you accidentally worsen they’re waking up and make it more challenging for them to go back to sleep.

 Just a slight sign of your stress or erratic condition might cause your baby to realize and respond immediately.
 You do not want it to happen because it only exhausts you more.